Visual Place Recognition: A Tutorial: Introduction

 This present work is the first tutorial paper on visual place recognition.
 It unifies the terminology of VPR and complements prior research in two important directions: \begin{enumerate} \item It provides a systematic introduction for newcomers to the field, covering topics such as the formulation of the VPR problem, a generic algorithmic pipeline, an evaluation methodology for VPR approaches, and the major challenges for VPR and how they may be addressed. \item As a contribution for researchers acquainted with the VPR problem, it examines the intricacies of different VPR problem types regarding input (database or query set), data processing (online or offline) and output (one or multiple matches per query image).
 The tutorial also discusses the subtleties behind the evaluation of VPR algorithms, e.g., the evaluation of a VPR system that has to find \textit{all} matching database images per query, as opposed to just a \emph{single} match. \end{enumerate} Practical code examples in Python illustrate to prospective practitioners and researchers how VPR is implemented and evaluated.
 The corresponding source code is available online, along with a list of other open-source implementations from the literature: \url{https://github.com/stschubert/VPR_Tutorial}.
+The link also provides a Jupyter notebook written in Python that guides through a basic VPR pipeline.
+It allows users to experiment with additional image descriptors, benchmark datasets, and evaluation metrics.

 The following \autoref{sec:vpr_basic} provides a basic introduction to the VPR problem. \autoref{sec:tutorial_structure} then outlines the structure of the remainder of this tutorial.